buildspace/buildspace-projects/NFT_Collection/en/Section_1/Lesson_4_Create_A_Contract_That_Mints_NFTs.md

 Good stuff :).

 You should totally **tweet** out that you just wrote and deployed your smart contract that can mint NFTs and tag @_buildspace.
-If you want, include a screenshot of the Etherscan page that shows that your contract is on the blockchain or maybe the OpenSea link to your collection!
+If you want, include a screenshot of the OpenSea/Rarible page that shows that your NFT :)!

 You should feel awesome about the fact that you're actually building stuff everyone else is just talking about.
 You got superpowers :).